socram8888/orca.pet/tonyhax/index.md

 Once installed, all you have to do is boot the game like you'd normally do.

-Once you get to the main menu, it'll load the save game (it should say "Loading TONYHAX NTSC/PAL", depending on your region).
-After it's done, go to the "CREATE SKATER" function and press X. After a couple seconds, tonyhax should boot.
+Once you get to the main menu, it'll load the save game (it should say "Loading TONYHAX EU/US/DE/FR", depending on the game's region).
+After it's done, choose the "CREATE SKATER" menu and press X. After a couple seconds, tonyhax should boot.

 ### For Brunswick games